Records with Sonobeat in 1969 & 1972

-Although born in Austin, Texas, Cody grows up just south of Austin in the tiny rural community of Manchacha (pronounced "man-shack" – Sonobeat's founders live there in the early '60s) and begins writing and singing at age 14.
+Although born in Austin, Cody grows up just south of Austin in the tiny rural community of Manchacha (pronounced "man-shack" – Sonobeat's founders live there in the early '60s) and begins writing and singing at age 14.
 His songs are about people, places, things, and emotions he knows personally.
 Because so many of Cody's songs reflect the local people and places of his youth, Cody's nicknamed the "Manchacha troubadour".
-He records three of his originals with Sonobeat in '69.
+He records three of his original songs with Sonobeat in '69.
 Hooley, intended as the "A" side of a Sonobeat stereo 45 RPM single, is a generous and loving tribute to one of Cody's friends in Manchacha.
-Producer Bill Josey Sr. selectd Right Now Rhyme as the "B" side, although Bill considers the third song, Bringin' That Money Home, an equally strong candidate for the single.
+Producer Bill Josey Sr. selects Right Now Rhyme as the "B" side, although he considers the third song, Bringin' That Money Home, an equally strong candidate for the single.
 Unfortunately, for reasons undocumented in the Sonobeat archives, Sonobeat never releases Cody's single.
-However, one likely reason may be that during 1969 Sonobeat is focusing on progressive rock bands and feels it can't successfully market another country-folk flavored single (Sonobeat releases its first pure country single, by Ronnie and the West Winds, in 1968, years before Austin's progressive country movement takes root).
+However, one likely reason may be that during 1969 Sonobeat is focusing on Austin-area progressive rock bands and feels it can't successfully market another country-folk flavored single (Sonobeat releases its first pure country single, by Ronnie and the West Winds, in 1968, years before Austin's progressive country movement takes root).